c-scholz/ritual-signpack/README.md

-# ritual-signpack
-Ritual SignPack for TrackMania
+# Ritual SignPack for TrackMania

 Get the zipped sign pack from the releases page.